intjelic/python-sfml/doc/sphinx/source/documentation/audio.rst

    data into a sound buffer.

-   :class:`sfml.audio.SoundBufferRecorder` allows to access a recorded sound through a :class:`sfml.audio.SoundBuffer`, so that it can be played, saved to a file, etc.
+   :class:`sfml.audio.SoundBufferRecorder` allows to access a recorded sound through an :class:`sfml.audio.SoundBuffer`, so that it can be played, saved to a file, etc.

    It has the same simple interface as its base class (:meth:`start`,